Yeison Riascos

 Ref.

-The highly dramatic photographic series, influenced by the aesthetics of the controversial Italian painter Merisi da Caravaggio (1593-1610), the father of tenebrism, refers to an act of violence that shook the neighbourhood of Punta del Este, in the city of Buenaventura, in 2012: the murder of 12 Black youths between the ages of 13 and 17 by the criminal organization, the United Self-Defence Forces of Colombia (AUC).
+The highly dramatic photographic series, influenced by the aesthetics of the controversial Italian painter Merisi da Caravaggio (1593-1610), the father of tenebrism, refers to an act of violence that shook the neighbourhood of Punta del Este, in the city of Buenaventura, in 2012: the murder of twelve Black youths between the ages of 13 and 17 by the criminal organization, the United Self-Defence Forces of Colombia (AUC).

 Through his photographic work, Yeison Riascos portrays the daily life of the Colombian Pacific communities, which are strongly influenced by Catholicism.
 He proposes a visual reflection on Black bodies and the racialization of the violence that disproportionately affects Afro-Colombian communities in rural and urban areas of the country.